 No matter how great the talent or effort, some things just take time; You can’t produce a baby in one month by getting nine women pregnantWarren Buffet

-Whatever you do in life, whether you want to become a successful investor or succeed in blogging, there are several traits that you must possess.
+Whatever you do in life, whether you want to become a successful investor or succeed in blogging or fulfill your dreams, there are several traits that you must possess.
 And, patience is above and beyond all the other traits that you need to possess to have a greater impact on the final results.

 When we were kids then we were told many stories to explain the fact that patience is an asset.
 But, with time, we tend to forget this lesson and try to hurry to get things done quickly.
 There are many instances that we see around us in daily life on people run out of patience whether it is jumping out of queue or honking continuously in traffic.

 Often, we tend to be impatient because as human beings, we’re not born patient and are even designed to react to threats either real or superficial.
 You must have heard of the “fight-or-flight” response – here you either attack or run away whatever helps you to relieve the threat.
 The same also extends to investment where we often look for instruments that offer high returns in short term or hurry in making a decision.

 Being an investor, patience is your biggest asset.
 But, it can be difficult for an investor to master this skill particularly when you’re focused on short-term goals.